kevindelord/DKDBManager/README.md

 		[XYDKManager cleanUp];
 	}

+### Model : Plane

+To be explained soon...

+- DKDBManagedObject protocol
+- Categories/extensions
+- Completion block
+- MagicalRecord request

+## Projects

+`DKDBManager` is used in the following projects:

+- WhiteWall
+- Pons-SprachKalender
+- ZahnPlan
+- *Your project here*

 ## TODO

 - Improve log
 - Improve documentaion
 - Add method to delete all entities for a specific model.
 - Add tests
+- Add project links

 ## Author